opsta/opsta-playbook/doc/tutorial/01-host-preparation.md

 ```

 ## Step 3: Prepare target host with Infrastructure as a code
-1. Run host preparation
+- Run host preparation
 ```bash
 # -i point to inventory file that we created on previous step
 ansible-playbook -i inventories/target_host host-preparation.yml
 ```
-1. And that's it
+- And that's it, you're done preparing target host with just one command

 ## Step 4: Try SSH to target host
-1. SSH to your target host and first things you find changed will be host name, it will change into MACHINE_HOST_NAME that you set in inventory file
+- SSH to your target host and first things you find changed will be host name, it will change into MACHINE_HOST_NAME that you set in inventory file
-1. Others than that will be some packages update and server tweaking, try to find what have been done in host preparation ansible role and you're done with this part of tutorial
+- Others than that will be some packages update and server tweaking, try to find what have been done in host preparation ansible role and you're done with this part of tutorial